 Buyer Expenditures: Buyer expenditures include the costs incurred by the buyers immediately following the purchase of a property.
-Sales One through Four are adjusted for various buyer expenses.
-Rent for interim improvements on Sale Six is presumably offsetting to eventual demolition costs.
+Sales One, Five and Eight are adjusted for various buyer expenses.
+Demolition costs for Comparable Seven is incorporated into the cited sale price.
+Rents for interim improvements of the remaining data are presumably offsetting to eventual demolition costs.